 Custom logos were designed for the lobby and the bar area.
 Rains worked with Modello Designs to create a custom stencil.
 He used American Decorative Concrete AmeriPolish Dye in Mahogany to color the stencils.
 Rains said he chose the dye because it was able to penetrate the tan Certi-Shine already applied onto the floor.

-After polishing with the 800-grit abrasive, Rains applied Certi-Shine Fixative to react any unreacted silicates in the floor.
+After polishing with the 800-grit, he applied Certi-Shine Fixative to react any unreacted silicates in the floor.
 The floor was finished with three very thin coats of Certi-Shine Finish Coat.
-When dry, it was propane burnished with black pads to heat up the sealer and force it into the pores while removing excess surface film.
+When dry, it was propane burnished with black pads to heat up the sealer and force it into the pores while removing excess surface film, Rains says.
 A final buff was done with hogs hair pads.